Briar Rose (novel): The Castle - Josef's story

 In Poland, Josef tells his life story and his meeting with Gemma.
 In the book, his story is told in the "castle" section.
 He was a target of the Holocaust due to his homosexuality, and became a fugitive, during which time he met many different people, mainly partisans, mainly in Germany.
 He had heard stories of torture and extermination camps and joined an underground group set out to rescue victims.
 This leads him to Chełmno (called Kulmhof by the Germans), where he witnesses the gassing to death of numerous people.
 The people are brought to the camp and then packed into trucks.
 The trucks drive away, with their exhaust funnelled into the passenger hold.
 By the time the trucks arrive at their destination, a mass grave, all of the people it was carrying have been gassed to death by the truck exhaust.
 The people are then dumped into the grave.
 When the bodies are dumped one of the partisans, named The Avenger notices that a woman with red hair (Gemma) is still alive and faintly breathing.
 Josef revives her through mouth-to-mouth resuscitation, which the woman, (who is later called KSIĘŻNICZKA, which means 'princess' in Polish) refers to in her fairy tale as "the kiss of life".
 In reality, during this period of time, 320,000 were killed in Chelmno via the method of gassing them in trucks.

 Later, she hid in the forest with Polish partisans, fighting the Nazis, and married The Avenger, whom Josef was also in love with.
 She became pregnant by him shortly after their marriage.
 Then he, along with almost all of the other partisans, was killed by the Nazis.
 She escaped and was brought safely to the United States.
 She never told a soul about these experiences, rather dealing with the trauma by refashioning them in her mind into the form of a familiar fairytale about an evil witch, a princess rendered unconscious who is then revived by a handsome prince, and a happy ending.

 'Home Again'

 The final part of the book is simply a conclusion where Becca returns to the U.S. to tell Stan and her family about what she discovered.
 At the airport, Stan is there to pick her up.
 He kisses her, and says "We'll get to our happily ever after eventually".

 Style

 Juxtaposition

 The story was written to juxtapose the present-day story with the fairy tale that Gemma tells them.
 In the book, every odd chapter (except for within the Castle) is a flashback to Becca's childhood in which Gemma tells her story to her grandchildren.
 Gemma is a victim of the holocaust.

 Setting at Chełmno

-At the Chełmno extermination camp ~340,000 people, mainly Jewish prisoners, were killed.
+At the Chełmno extermination camp, approximately 340,000 people, mainly Jewish prisoners, were killed.
 The extermination of the Łódź Ghetto took place in Chełmno.